 77%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a solid, actionable skill with strong workflow clarity and concrete executable examples.
-Its main weaknesses are minor redundancy (commit signing rules stated twice, 'When to use' overlapping with description) and the lack of progressive disclosure for what is a fairly broad skill covering many git/GitHub topics.
-The validation checkpoints section is particularly well done with clear feedback loops.
+Its main weaknesses are minor redundancy (commit signing rules stated twice) and some unnecessary enumeration in the capabilities section that reads more like documentation than instruction.
+The PR body-file pattern and validation checkpoints are particularly well done.

 Suggestions